rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

 #### 1.3 Use SVG Icon instead of Icon font

 Icon font has some rendering problems, which makes the icon blurry, the need to load the font file, and the content area flickers.
 For better accessibility, we decided to prefer SVG Icon.
+And can be well compatible with third-party icon resources.

 ```js
 import GearIcon from '@rsuite/icons/Gear';